univ-esuty/3dmesh_VAE_with_pytorch3d/README.md

 **Unfortunately, this model can't generate high quality 3d mesh, please let me know if you have any good ideas or find my mistakes.**

-The following figure is the rendered results after 100000 times train loops.
+The following figure is the generated 3d model rendering results after 100000 times train loops.

 ![result](images/result.jpg)